The details on what happens and how your teenager may be feeling about it.

 The accepted students tour Some colleges offer Accepted Student Days, a good chance to see other potential freshmen and meet upperclassmen.
 These events offer more than the standard tour and info session, and might be the time when your child says, “This is the one.”

 Whether this is your first or last college tour, make the most of it by respecting your teenager’s view on the experience.
-On the way home, discuss the visit, but let her do most of the talking.
-This is your chance to learn what she wants from a college and to assist her in finding the right fit.
+On the way home, discuss the visit, but let them do most of the talking.
+This is your chance to learn what they want from a college and to assist them in finding the right fit.